mostafa/xk6-kafka/README.md

 13. What is the difference between hard-coded schemas in the script and the ones fetched from the Schema Registry?
     Read [this comment](https://github.com/mostafa/xk6-kafka/issues/298#issuecomment-2165246467).

+14. I want to specify the offset of a message when consuming from a topic.
+How can I do that?

+    To specify the offset of a message while consuming from a topic, use the `startOffset` option in the Reader object.
+This option allows you to define the starting point for message consumption.
+Here are the values you can use for `startOffset`:

+    - `-1`: Consume from the most recent message.
+This is equivalent to START_OFFSETS_LAST_OFFSET.
+    - `-2`: Consume from the oldest message.
+This is equivalent to START_OFFSETS_FIRST_OFFSET.
+    - Any positive number: Consume from the specific offset number provided.

+    The constants `START_OFFSETS_LAST_OFFSET` and `START_OFFSETS_FIRST_OFFSET` are part of the xk6-kafka module.
+You can import and use them in your script for better readability and maintainability.
+Note that the `startOffset` option is only applicable when consuming from a group.

+    ```javascript
+    import {
+        Reader,
+        START_OFFSETS_LAST_OFFSET,
+    } from "k6/x/kafka";

+    const reader = new Reader({
+        brokers: brokers,
+        groupID: groupID,
+        groupTopics: [topic],
+        startOffset: START_OFFSETS_LAST_OFFSET,
+    });
+    ```

 ## Contributions, Issues and Feedback

 I'd be thrilled to receive contributions and feedback on this project.
 You're always welcome to create an issue if you find one (or many).
 I would do my best to address the issues.
 Also, feel free to contribute by opening a PR with changes, and I'll do my best to review and merge it as soon as I can.